 - Do you do a lot of shopping in Gap brand stores?
 You'll have to spend $100 to earn $5 back, and $1,000 to reach Silver status, which brings with it other perks (more details below).

 - Can you commit to not carrying a balance so you're not hit with high-interest charges?

 - Is your credit in the fair range, with scores in the 600s or above?

-"You may get approved for the Visa card if your credit score is in the good or excellent range (a score of 700 or above).
-You may get approved for the GapCard instead if your credit score is fair (a score in the 600s)," he writes.
+For example, you may get approved for the Visa card with "Good" or "Excellent" credit (a score of 700 or above), whereas you may get approved for the GapCard instead if your credit score is just "Fair" (in the 600s).